MutchkaJS/0701_PoliticalAffiliation_Understanding_Independent_Voters/README.md

 ### Confusion Matrix Interpretation
 The confusion matrix reveals substantial class imbalance in predictive success.
 The model performs best at identifying Independents, with a sensitivity (recall) of 60.7%, meaning it correctly captures most Independent voters, though its precision for this class is low (40.4%) due to many false positives.
 In contrast, the model struggles markedly with Republicans, correctly identifying only 15.9% of them (sensitivity), despite a high specificity of 89.0%.
 Democrats fall in between, with a sensitivity of 43.2% and the highest precision of any class (49.1%).
 The balanced accuracy scores (ranging from 0.52 to 0.60) confirm that the model’s ability to distinguish each party from the others is only moderately better than random guessing, with particularly poor performance on the Republican class.

-### Coefficients Interpretation
-The coefficient table shows how each predictor influences the log-odds of being Republican or Independent relative to the baseline category (Democrat), with Gender coded as 0 = Male and 1 = Female.
-Race emerges as the strongest predictor: White voters have substantially higher log-odds of being Republican versus Democrat (coefficient = 1.65), while Black and Latino voters have lower log-odds (−0.77 and −0.48, respectively).
-For Independents, Black voters also show reduced odds relative to Democrats (−0.88), while those of “Other” race show increased odds (1.13).
-Gender is negatively associated with both Republican (−0.74) and Independent (−0.79) affiliation; since Female = 1, this indicates that women have lower odds of identifying as Republican or Independent compared to men, meaning men are more likely to affiliate with these parties relative to Democrats.
-Income and Age have coefficients near zero, indicating negligible influence on party affiliation in this model.
-Education level (orthogonal polynomial contrasts) shows mixed, small-magnitude effects, with no clear monotonic trend across educational attainment.

 <div align="center">

 ## Model Performance on Test Data